 Having obtained the answers, you will be able to sort them based on positive and negative feedback.
 Keep reading to find out how to measure Customer Effort Score, what a good CES is, and how to get the most out of it.

-How to add CES survey to your website using Getsitecontrol
+How to create CES survey using Getsitecontrol

 If you’re looking for an app to create a CES survey, Getsitecontrol will be a great option.
 It brings everything you need to build a custom website survey form and publish it within minutes.
 Below, we’ll show how to use it.